Usman Limbada

 Usman Limbada (born 1 October 1989) is a cricketer who plays for Canada.
 He bats right-handed and bowls right-arm medium.

 Career

 Usman played his maiden first-class match against a Zimbabwe XI on 2 August 2010, scoring five runs.
 He made his One Day International debut against Afghanistan on 16 February 2010 and his Twenty20 International debut in the same month against Ireland.

+He was the top-scorer for Canada at the 2010 Under-19 World Cup Qualifiers, where he also scored one century.